Our History - 1970's

 Cycle's starting appearing alongside motorcycles in the late 80's, first the odd BMX at Xmas and then, with the advent of Mountain Bikes, more and more cycles were stocked and sold over the next few years and the Company moved into cycle servicing and repairs in addition to motorcycles, gaining the title of Shimano Service Centre.

 Tragically, Graham became ill with a brain tumour and, despite several operations, he lost his six year fight against the cancer in 1995 leaving a massive hole in the lives of his wife Linda and his many friends.

 Ian Bax had been a friend of Grahams since the late 70's and resigned his position with HSBC to join Shaun as a Director in 1995 shortly before Graham's death.

 By 2002 the Company had outgrown its premises and so purchased what was Finistere House on Chapel Street, a large property encompassing three retail outlets, an insurance company and a wholesale company at the rear of the property.
 Six months of work were undertaken and the building was transformed into one retail outlet and renamed The Bike Shop.

-Behind the scenes are motorcycle and cycle workshops, MOT bay, tyre fitting bay, stores, and secure parking and customer facilities.
+Behind the scenes are motorcycle workshops, MOT bay, tyre fitting bay, stores, and secure parking and customer facilities.

-15 years on and Roy Jervis & Co Ltd now employ eight full time staff, all keen motorcyclists and cyclists, and they have earned a reputation as the premier two wheel centre in the area and the UK - their tag line "Two Wheels Are Our Business" well describes the scope of their business today.
+15 years on and Roy Jervis & Co Ltd now employ eight full time staff, all keen motorcyclists, and they have earned a reputation as the premier two wheel centre in the area and the UK - their tag line "Two Wheels Are Our Business" well describes the scope of their business today.